 ISSS is authorized by the U.S. Immigration and Naturalization Service and the U.S. Information Agency to issue and sign the I-20 or DS-2019 forms.

-International Student Orientation is a week-long cross-cultural event that eases your transition to American University and the United States.
+International Student Orientation is a day-long cross-cultural event that eases your transition to American University and the United States.
 It takes place during the week immediately before the start of each semester.
 Orientation covers important immigration, employment, and cross-cultural topics, as well as providing academic information targeted to all international students entering American University.
 Newly-admitted international students will receive a preliminary schedule with their immigration documents, and a final schedule will be given to all students on the first day of Orientation.